Get

 Image Credit: szjeno09190, Pixabay

 Chamomile isn’t just good for calming your nerves; it’s suitable for naturally sedating your cat as well.
 The technical name for chamomile is Matricaria chamomilla, andit is often used to soothe and calm cats.
-However, this sedative should only be given in small amounts, so it is best to check with your vet before giving it to your pet.
+However, this sedative should only be given in small amounts, so it is best to check with a vet before giving it to your pet.

 These are just a few of the natural ways you can sedate your cat when it’s called for.
 In the next section of our guide, we’ll go into how to sedate your cat naturally as well.